- Discovery Counsel is no longer an option

 Discovery counsel must be technically sophisticated enough to understand the state-of-the-art methods available for identifying, collecting, processing, filtering, reviewing and producing ESI.
 They must be familiar with the relative merits of the many discovery service providers now competing in the marketplace and the contract terms suitable for their employment.

 Discovery Counsel must possess the project-management skills to establish budgets and timelines.

 Discovery Counsel must be aware of the principle risks, cost drivers and economies involved in discovery and must know how to control for them.
 They also should be capable of evaluating the effectiveness of information retrieval efforts as they are going on.

 Discovery Counsel must be legally and ethically qualified to lead the discovery process — attorneys senior enough to accept final responsibility for the results and experienced enough to supervise and validate the supply chain of custody that turns data into information and eventually evidence.

-A losing comment for wise General Counsel
+A closing comment for wise General Counsel

 Given the nexus of technology and law, and the ever-present focus on managing costs, the discovery process is an element of litigation that calls for effective legal oversight and competent supervision by qualified Discovery Counsel.